narwhalacademy/zebra-crossing/README.md

 ### 🗺 Where this guide is from

-- This guide draws from our work helping individuals and groups upgrade their digital safety practices, and from our experiences living and working in the United States, Canada, and Hong Kong.
+- This guide draws from our work helping individuals and groups upgrade their digital safety practices, and from our experiences living and working in Canada, the US, Germany and Hong Kong.
 - Wherever possible, we chose apps and tools that are accessible and easy to use over ones that are technically sophisticated but difficult to use.
 Our decision is based on our observation that people become clumsier in stressful situations, so it is important to keep procedures as simple as possible.

 ### 🌱 How to use this guide